 A natural stone floor not only looks fantastic, but is incredibly durable and easy to clean.
 We installed limestone tiles in the interior of our Cotswold studio, and for a client in our Garden House project.
 Artisans of Devizes is a great place to look for a selection of natural stone flooring styles.
 If possible avoid opting for dark coloured tiles; contrary to expectation they tend to make muddy paw prints more visible, especially when they dry.

 It is worth noting that a stone floor can be sealed with a product called Stain Stop, and this should be done every few years for the best results.
 Stain Stop acts as a protective layer, especially for porous styles like French limestone.
 Finally, a mid tone grout is a great choice when laying your flooring to avoid visible dirt collecting.

-We reupholstered the sofa in the snug of our Converted English Farmhouse with a 100% heavy linen fabric supplied by C & C Milano (rub count of 45,000).
-As well as being durable, linen is a great choice for reupholstery as it tends not to pick up dog hair!
+We reupholstered the sofa in the snug of a converted farmhouse with a 100% heavy linen fabric (rub count of 45,000).
+As well as being durable, linen is a great choice for reupholstery as it tends not to pick up dog hair.

 We are now installing many more dog showers within boot rooms for our clients.
 This functional addition will protect your home from muddy paws after a long countryside walk.
 The shower doesn't have to be reserved for your pets - why not use it to rinse your wellies?